 What to expect in class

-I aim to help you explore a sense of both stability and mobility in your body.
+I aim to help you explore a sense of both stability and full range of mobility in your body.

 I guide you to connect to your deep postural muscles, sometimes known as the core which I prefer to call the centre.
 So in class we learn to align our own spine for better breath, posture and ease of movement as well as move it in all its wonderful ways.

 I also draw on somatic sensory embodied movement practices from Somatics.
 This wonderful system can teach you how to re-educate and change habituated tension which may have been held for some time due to our stored reactions to life stressors.

 Classes also include attention to how we are breathing.
 I aim to educate you to notice how the breath feels and responds to different mental states.
 We explore how the breath can be helpful as a tool for both awareness and for helping restore balance.
 Once the breath is allowed to flow with ease and be freed from restrictions, pranayama can be guided or more yogic breathing techniques.